 The Ninja Nutri Ninja Auto-iQ is a better blender than the BlendJet 2.
 The Ninja makes better crushed ice and more spreadable nut butter.
 It also does a better job of processing fibrous ingredients like kale and comes with an additional jar and lid.
 On the other hand, the BlendJet is much smaller and lighter, so you may prefer it if you're looking for something portable.

 The Ninja Nutri Ninja Auto-iQ is a more versatile personal blender than the Magic Bullet Kitchen Express.
-The Ninja is better-built, and it comes with more speed options and a timer.
-It's easier to clean, and it can crush ice, unlike the Magic Bullet.
+The Ninja is better built, and it comes with more speed options and a timer.
+It's easier to clean and can crush ice, unlike the Magic Bullet.
 That said, the Magic Bullet comes with a food processing attachment, and it makes a better smoothie.

-The Ninja Nutri Ninja Auto-iQ BL480 isn't very tall or wide but it still takes up a bit of space on your counter.
+The Ninja Nutri Ninja Auto-iQ BL480 isn't very tall or wide, but it still takes up some space on your counter.
 You can store it away in a pantry or cupboard, though.

-The Ninja Nutri Ninja Auto-iQ BL480 has a decent build quality.
+The Ninja Nutri Ninja Auto-iQ BL480 has decent build quality.
 While the motor base is made from plastic, it doesn't feel as well-built as the Ninja Foodi Power Nutri DUO.
-Parts of it feel decently sturdy, like the transmission gear, but the parts like the base feel a little cheap.
-While the transmission gear may wear down over time, it has overheat protection to prevent burn out damage to your blender.
+Parts of it feel decently sturdy, like the transmission gear, but the parts, like the base, feel a little cheap.
+While the transmission gear may wear down over time, it has overheat protection to prevent burn-out damage to your blender.

 It has two jars with different capacities: 24oz and 18oz.
 They're both best suited for single-serve recipes like smoothies.